plotly/plotly.github.io/_posts/2015-05-01-box-plot-with-excel.md

 layout: two_column_layout
 title: How to Make a Box Plot with Excel
 subtitle: Plotly with Excel
-permalink: /how-to-make-a-box-plot-with-excel
+permalink: /excel/box-plot
 imageurl: /static/images/box-plot-with-excel/thum-box-plot-with-excel.png
 state: active
 tags: excel
-meta_description: Make a box plot with excel online and for free with Plotly
+meta_description: A tutorial on how to make an box plot with Excel.
+Plotly is the easiest and fastest way to make and share graphs online.
 ---

 # How to Make a Box Plot with Excel